 "Unfortunately, we see it all the time," says Officer Terry Ferguson from the county sheriff's office.
-"People don't seem to think anything is wrong with having a pet free in their car."
+"People don't seem to think anything is wrong with having a pet unrestrained in their car."

-No one is exactly sure how many accidents are caused each year because of pets riding in vehicles.
-But a recent study estimates that there are tens of thousands of these accidents every year across the country.
+No one is exactly sure how many accidents are caused each year because of pets riding in vehicles, but a recent study estimates that there are tens of thousands of these accidents every year across the country.

 "Pets can distract the driver in so many ways," explained Officer Ferguson.
-"The animal may start barking or go to the bathroom.
-It may start chewing on something.
-The driver's attention goes to the animal.
-This means the driver is not paying attention to driving."
+"The animal may start barking or go to the bathroom or start chewing on something.
+The driver's attention goes to the animal, which means the driver is not paying attention to driving."

 In some cases, the pet just simply gets in the way.
-"Maybe the driver can't turn the steering wheel easily because the pet is in the way.
-Or the pet may block the driver's view.
-In one local case, a cat got scared by the horn on a passing car.
-The cat tried to hide under the car's pedals on the floor.
-The driver couldn't break with the cat under the pedal.
-They ended up crashing into a tree.
+"Maybe the driver can't turn the steering wheel easily because the pet is in the way, or the pet blocks the driver's view.
+In one local case, a cat got scared by the horn on a passing car and tried to hide under the car's pedals on the floor.
+The driver couldn't break with the cat under the pedal and ended up crashing into a tree.

 When a driver is behind the wheel, he or she needs to do their very best to pay attention to the road.
-In 2009 over 5,400 people were killed in accidents caused by a distracted driver.
+One federal agency calculated that in 2009 over 5,400 people were killed in accidents caused by a distracted driver.
 Almost 450,000 were injured.

-Only one state, Hawaii, has a law that forbids drivers from having an animal on their lap.
+Only one state, Hawaii, has a law that forbids drivers from having an animal on their lap while driving.
 Other states and cities are considering similar laws.

-"We did a big promotion last summer.
-We handed out pet restraint systems for free to interested pet owners.
+"We did a big promotion last summer, handing out pet restraint systems for free to interested pet owners.
 Basically the system works like a seatbelt for the pet.
 But I kept hearing people giving all sorts of excuses as to why they didn't think they needed it.
-People said their pets were well behaved or that the animal wouldn't like it.
-Or they think that their pet was so small that there was no point."
+People said their pets were well behaved or that the animal wouldn't like it or that their pet was so small that there was no point."

-In reality, a free animal in a car that stops suddenly flies through the vehicle like a cannon ball.
+In reality, an unrestrained animal in a car that stops suddenly flies through the vehicle like a cannon ball.
 In a car moving 35 miles an hour, a 50 pound animal would be thrown forward with 1,500 pounds of force.

-"Last summer in another part of the state, there was an accident.
-A dog riding in the back of a pickup truck was killed from the impact of a crash.
+"Last summer in another part of the state, there was an accident when a dog riding in the back of a pickup truck was killed from the impact of a crash.
 It was a tragedy, but it could have been easily prevented," said Officer Ferguson.

 "I never go anywhere now with Marshmallow without having his safety restraint on in the car.
-At first he whined about it.
-But I told him it was for his own good," said Sandy.
+At first he whined about it, but I told him it was for his own good," said Sandy.
 "I love him too much not to try to keep him safe."